 If you wish to seek a refund, please retain any pages that printed improperly.
-To allow us to look into the problem, please notify Engineering IT within 48 hours of a failed print job to request a refund by emailing engrit-help [at] illinois [dot] edu or visiting a Help Desk in person (see locations and hours).
+To allow us to look into the problem, please notify Engineering IT within 48 hours of a failed print job to request a refund by filling out the refund form, or visiting a Help Desk in person (see locations and hours).
 Please include details about:

 - when the problem occurred,